 When your anniversary rolls around, share a never-before-seen wedding photo—and when we say anniversary, we don't just mean the date when you got married.
 Anniversaries can include many things, such as the first time you two met or the first time you said “I love you.”
 Think out-of-the box and you will be sure to surprise your followers.

 Share a photo of a loved one from your wedding on his or her birthday.
 That sweet photo of you and your MOH or best man is one of the best ways to share your wedding photos without actually posting a romantic photo of you and your new spouse.

 Was your S.O. awarded a major promotion at work?
 Or did you two finally make the big move into a house and out of your old apartment?
-A special way to break the news would be to use one of your wedding photos.
+A special way to break the news would be to feature one of your wedding photos on social media.

-Perhaps you had a vintage lounge area at your reception and decided to use the same coffee table in your living room at home.
-Snap a photo to show everyone how you re-purposed the furniture.
-If your custom wedding canvas is now hanging up on your kitchen wall, share a before-and-after photo of how you displayed it at your wedding versus how it is looks in your home now.
+Perhaps you had a lounge area at your reception and decided to use the same vintage coffee table in your living room at home.
+Snap a photo to show everyone how you repurposed the furniture.
+If your guest book now has a prominent place in your home share a before-and-after photo of how you displayed it at your wedding versus how it is looks in your home now.

-Submitting your photos for potential publication on a website like WeddingWire is a great way to relive the memories of your special day.
+Submitting your photos for potential publication on a site like WeddingWire is one of the best ways to share wedding photos.
 It also lets others become inspired by your story and give a shout-out to all the vendors who were involved.
 Want your wedding to be considered for a feature on our site?
 Visit RealWeds.com for more information.